Sean700/MS1/README.md

 ## Testing - First Time User

-As a first time user I wanted the visitor to;
+As a first-time user I wanted the visitor to;
 - Be met with a clean, easily understood homepage
 - Find their way easily around the website using the navigation background
 - Find the colour scheme relaxing on the eye and not too intrusive